Long term oxygen therapy (McDonald 2016)

 - Supplementary oxygen in patients with increased arterial PaCO2 may depress ventilation, increase physiological dead space, and further increase arterial PaCO2.
 This is suggested by the development of somnolence, headache and disorientation.

 - In long-term oxygen therapy, the increase in arterial PaCO2 is usually small and well tolerated.
 However, serious hypercapnia may occasionally develop, making continued oxygen therapy impractical.
-Risk appears greater during acute exacerbations of disease or if the flow of oxygen is increased inappropriately.
+Risk appears greater during exacerbations of disease or if the flow of oxygen is increased inappropriately.

 - Sedatives (particularly benzodiazepines), narcotics, alcohol and other drugs that impair the central regulation of breathing should not be used in patients with hypercapnia receiving oxygen therapy.